stopperw/pain-studio-mask/docs/Install_CSP_on_Wine.md

 # Step 5.
 Install CLIP STUDIO PAINT

 Download [CLIP STUDIO PAINT](https://www.clipstudio.net/en/purchase/trial) from the official website.
-Very straightforward to install, but it will take some time and may appear stuck.
+Very straightforward to install, just click Next a bunch of times, but the installation will take some time.

 # Step 6.
 Run CLIP STUDIO PAINT